awslabs/generative-ai-cdk-constructs/CONTRIBUTING.md

 Create a commit with the proposed changes:

-* Commit title and message (and PR title and description) must adhere to [conventionalcommits](https://www.conventionalcommits.org).
+* Commit title and message (and PR title and description) must adhere to [Conventional Commits](https://www.conventionalcommits.org).
   * The title must begin with `feat(module): title`, `fix(module): title` or `chore(module): title`.
   * Title should be lowercase.
   * No period at the end of the title.